laacz/aoc-2022-rust/readme.md

 These are solutions for the [Advent of Code 2022](https://adventofcode.com/2022) challenges.

-My main approach is [using Go](https://github.com/laacz/aoc-2022).
-This might not even see the light of github.
+My main try this year [is using Go](https://github.com/laacz/aoc-2022).
+This might not get finished.

 Rust is not my go-to language.
-However, occasionally coding in it gives me some weird pleasure.
+However, occasionally coding in it gives me some weird pleasure, though I have to take a break after a session with it.
+It's rewarding, but learning curve is steep - takes my breath away ;)

 ## Day 1